 (See also Overview of Vaginitis Overview of Vaginitis Vaginitis is infectious or noninfectious inflammation of the vaginal mucosa, sometimes with inflammation of the vulva.
 Symptoms include vaginal discharge, irritation, pruritus, and erythema... read more .)

 Most fungal vaginitis is caused by C. albicans (candidiasis Candidiasis (Mucocutaneous) Candidiasis is skin and mucous membrane infection with Candida species, most commonly Candida albicans.
-Infections can occur anywhere and are most common in skinfolds, digital web spaces, genitals... read more ), which colonizes 15 to 20% of nonpregnant and 20 to 40% of pregnant women.
+Infections can occur anywhere and are most common in skinfolds, digital... read more ), which colonizes 15 to 20% of nonpregnant and 20 to 40% of pregnant women.

 Risk factors for candidal vaginitis include the following:

 Candidal vaginitis is uncommon among postmenopausal women except among those taking systemic hormone therapy Hormone Therapy Menopause is physiologic or iatrogenic cessation of menses (amenorrhea) due to decreased ovarian function.
 Manifestations may include hot flushes, night sweats, sleep disruption, and genitourinary... read more .

 Vaginal vulvar pruritus, burning, or irritation (which may be worse during intercourse) and dyspareunia are common, as is a thick, white, cottage cheese–like vaginal discharge that adheres to the vaginal walls.
 Symptoms and signs increase the week before menses.
 Erythema, edema, and excoriation are common.